 Elevated blood sugars.
 Some people with pancreatic cancer develop diabetes as the cancer impairs the pancreas' ability to produce insulin.
 (However, the vast majority of people with a new diagnosis of diabetes do not have pancreatic cancer.)

-Pancreatic Cancer: Skin Symptoms
+Pancreatic Cancer and Skin Symptoms

 Jaundice: As pancreatic cancer blocks the duct that releases bile into the intestine (common bile duct), the ingredients of bile build up in the blood.
 This turns the skin and the eyes yellow, a condition called jaundice.
 The same blockage causes dark urine and light-colored stools.